-Each firm recommends a slightly different set of ETF asset classes, but neither firm allows you to customize your portfolio (beyond changing your risk tolerance).
+Each firm recommends a slightly different set of ETF asset classes, but neither firm allows you to select your own ETFs (beyond changing your risk tolerance).
 Once your portfolio is established, both firms provide ongoing portfolio management services at no additional cost, leaving very little for you to do.

 Make no mistake, the recommendations by both firms are very good.
 Both companies have hired Ph.D. investment committees to establish and oversee the investment methodology, and the recommendations are based on decades of relevant investment research.

 M1 Finance offers something different entirely.
 You can select pre-made portfolios designed by the M1 Finance investment committee, which include the same index ETFs offered by Betterment and Wealthfront, or you can completely customize your portfolio using any combination of individual stocks and ETFs listed on the NYSE and NASDAQ stock exchanges.
 Once your portfolio is established, you can make an unlimited number of changes at no cost.
 You also decide when to rebalance your portfolio.

 One other slight difference is that Betterment and M1 Finance utilize fractional shares, while Wealthfront does not.
 Fractional shares allow your money to remain 100% invested by limiting the amount of cash held in your investment account.